M4FC: a Multimodal, Multilingual, Multicultural, Multitask Real-World Fact-Checking Dataset: Data collection and labeling details

-All GPT4o outputs are generated in English and follow a predefined dictionary format.
+The data extraction and post-processing workflow is illustrated in Figure \ref{fig:data_collection}.
+All GPT4o extracted labels are generated in English and follow a predefined dictionary format.
 Task labels and metadata that are not available in the article are annotated as ``not enough information''.
-Additional post-processing steps with GPT4o include: (1) normalizing all dates to the YYYY-MM-DD format, (2) rewriting claims to remove any language revealing the verdict, and (3) extracting the claim in its original language in the article and identifying that language.
-Instances are taken into account for a given task if GPT4o successfully extracts the corresponding labels.
-All verdicts are mapped to the following categories: true, false, mixture, unverified.
+One example is provided in Figure \ref{fig:example_extraction}.
+Additional post-processing steps with GPT4o include: (1) normalizing all dates to the YYYY-MM-DD format, (2) rewriting claims to remove any words revealing the verdict, and (3) extracting the claim in its original language in the article and identifying that language.
+For the \textit{multilingual} verdict prediction setting, we consider languages represented with at least 40 claims; otherwise, we default to the English translation of the claim.
+All verdicts are mapped to the following categories: true, false, mixture, and unverified.
 The latter two, which account for only 27 instances, are excluded from verdict prediction.
 False claims are further categorized into: false (out-of-context), false (manipulated/fake),\footnote{Excluding AI-generated images.} and false (AI-generated).

 \paragraph{Generating synthetic true claims}

 For each authentic image labeled as false (out-of-context), we generate a synthetic true claim using GPT4o, combining the following context items, if at least one is available: date, location, people, and event.
 In the \textit{balanced} verdict setting, we replace the original false claim with the corresponding synthetic true claim in half of the instances where a true claim was successfully generated.
 The prompt is provided in Appendix \ref{sec:prompts_labeling}.